nhotalling/hpmanager/README.md

 Gets json for the given character to review stats and defenses.
 Character name is not case sensitive.
-This endpoint handles missing characters appropriately with a 404.

 ### Status - GET